yzwu2017/DCASE2019_task1a/README.md

 The proposed system is based on an **AlexNet-like model** with **stratified log-Mel features**. "stratify" means that a given log-MEL image is decomposed as the combination of a number of component images, which correspond to sound patterns of different nature.
 Then each component image is modeled independently by a portion of convolution kernels in the CNN model.
 ![](system_framework.png)

-~~If you would like to know more details about my ASC system, you can read my technical report here~~ (upcoming).
+If you would like to know more details about my ASC system, you can read my technical report [here](http://dcase.community/documents/challenge2019/technical_reports/DCASE2019_Wu_24.pdf).

 # How to Use